 DECEMBER LEAN HOGS:

-Comments above are for educational purposes only and are not meant as specific trade recommendations.
-The buying and selling of grain or grain futures or options involve substantial risk and are not suitable for everyone.
+Comments above are for educational purposes and are not meant to be specific trade recommendations.
+The buying and selling of grains and grain futures involve substantial risk and are not suitable for everyone.

 Tregg Cronin can be reached at email@example.com

 Follow him on Twitter @5thWave_tcronin

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.